thehonestscoop/site/content/docs/lemma chain/source.md

 ### RECAPTCHA_SECRET

 All `POST` requests require passing [Google recaptcha](https://www.google.com/recaptcha/intro/v3.html) validation.
 You can set your recaptcha secret here.
 The default value allows all requests to pass validation.

+### ACCOUNT VERIFICATION

+If both `GMAIL_ACCOUNT` and `GMAIL_PASSWORD` are not set, all accounts will be created in a verified state.

+WEBSITE_URL

+The website url (if you create references and accounts via a website).

+HOST_URL

+The url of the lemma chain server application.

+GMAIL_ACCOUNT

+Gmail email address for account verification emails to be sent from.

+GMAIL_PASSWORD

+Gmail password for the above gmail account.

+SMTP_HOST (default: "smtp.gmail.com")

+SMTP Host domain of your email server.

+SMTP_PORT (default: 587)

+SMTP Port of your email server.